-But it’s often overlooked: Too many schools and districts have no idea how big the chronic absence problem is because they don’t track how many students are missing too much school—for any reason, excused or unexcused.
-Instead they look at average daily attendance (the percentage of students who show up every day) or at truancy (unexcused absences).
+But it’s often overlooked: During the pandemic, shifts in learning models disrupted the collection and utilization of attendance data.
+The definition of “attendance” became less clear when learning was offered remotely.
+And before the pandemic, many schools and districts had no idea how big the chronic absence problem was because they didn’t track how many students are missing too much school—for any reason, excused or unexcused.
+Instead, they looked at average daily attendance (the percentage of students who show up every day) or at truancy (unexcused absences).

-We know what to do: Schools, families and communities can work together to identify and overcome barriers to attendance while building a positive culture of attendance and an engaging school environment that motivates daily attendance.
-In New York City, the right interventions, particularly personalized outreach and support, improved attendance and academic performance.
+We know what to do: Schools, families, students and communities can work together to identify and overcome barriers to attendance while building an engaging school environment that motivates daily attendance.
+They can monitor data to find out which students are struggling with attendance.
+Listening to students and families about their experiences and what solutions would be most helpful ensures that schools and districts offer the appropriate support.
+We can also advocate for financial investments to address barriers to being in school.
 Starting with prevention is more effective and less costly than punitive efforts involving fines and court appearances.
 Legal action should always be the last resort.

 We know what to say:

 All parents care about their children’s success in life.
-But they often do not realize how quickly absences can add up to academic trouble.
-Parents also don’t always make the connection between attendance in elementary and middle school and graduation from high school, according to survey results from the Ad Council and the California Attorney General.
+But schools and districts have often not communicated effectively about attendance expectations or when student absences become problematic.
+As a result, parents often do not realize how quickly absences can add up to academic trouble.
+Parents also don’t always make the connection between attendance in elementary and middle school and academic achievement that leads to the likelihood of graduation from high school, according to survey results from the Ad Council and the California Attorney General.
 Likewise, students don’t realize the cost of absenteeism.
 Nearly half the older students surveyed by Get Schooled believe they could skip a day a week and still not suffer academically.
-The message we must deliver is that every absence matters at every grade level.
-Every day missed is a day of instruction missed, a day of classroom interaction with students and teachers that can’t be recovered.
-A critical intervention can be ensuring that parents and older students know exactly how many days of school have been missed and at what point too many absences become problematic.
-When students and families monitor their own attendance it can help them avoid unnecessary absences and alert them to when they to seek support to address barriers that are preventing them from being in class, whether that is an in-school challenge like problematic school discipline practices or a community hurdle such as poor transportation.
+The message we must deliver is that every day missed is a day of instruction missed, a day of classroom interaction with students and teachers that can’t be recovered.
+And high levels of chronic absence can affect all students in a classroom or school, not just the absent ones, research shows.

-The time is right: While it is important to send a message all year that attendance matters, the start of the school year is crucial because that is when schools and communities lay out expectations for the coming year and begin to develop a culture of attendance.
-Rallies or assemblies provide perfect opportunities to share this message with students, parents and staff.
+The time is right: While it is important to send a message all year that attendance matters, the transition back to in-person school this fall will be like no other.
+The start of school is an important time to strengthen and forge relationships—to rebuild routines and rituals or make new ones—to create a community at school.
+It’s also when schools and communities lay out expectations for the coming year and begin to develop a culture of attendance.
+Family handouts, school-wide posters, rallies and assemblies (virtual or in-person) provide perfect opportunities to share this message with students, parents and staff.
 School officials are often interviewed by the media at this time, another chance to reach the entire community.
-September is also the right time to begin paying attention to attendance trends.
-Educators can predict who might struggle with attendance by looking at past year absenteeism—or absences in the first month of school. ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼
+The start of school is also the right time to begin paying attention to attendance trends in local data.
+Educators can predict who might struggle with attendance by looking at prior absenteeism—or absences during the first month of school.